Sicily Bike Tour

 The Baroque towns of Scicli and Modica (50 kms)

 We head inland today to visit two of the lesser-known Baroque towns, Scicli and Modica.
 The latter is famous for its chocolate production, which still uses the original recipe that the Spanish brought back from the Aztecs in Latin America.
 We’ll have a visit at one of the city’s traditional producers, followed by a tasting (of course!).
 Time permitting this afternoon we can also visit the ‘Cava d'Ispica,’ a narrow gorge filled with caves which were inhabited during Neolithic times.
 This area is also famous for being the setting of the very popular Italian TV series “Inspector Montalbano,” a crime drama set in Sicily.
 We dine at the hotel tonight.
-Overnight Donnalucata at the Zafran Boutique Hotel.
+Overnight Donnalucata.
 Hotel, breakfast and dinner included.

 Shuttle back to Catania airport